Jon Mostad: Education

 Theological candidate 1965.
 Music and pedagogy 1969.
 Diploma in composition at the Norwegian Academy of Music (ending in 1974).
 Main teacher: Finn Mortensen.
-An important inspiration during his studies were the private seminars in sonology and on Mahler by Olav Anton Thommessen.
+An important inspiration during his studies were the seminars in sonology and on Gustav Mahler by Olav Anton Thommessen.
 Shorter courses in studio work at NSEM, Høvikodden (1975/76), EMS Stockholm (1983).

 Other activities

 In addition to composing, Jon Mostad was teaching arrangement and composition, music and religion at high schools in Fredrikstad and Moss (years 10-12 or 11-13 in the Norwegian school system) until he retired in 2006.
-Among his many students were film director Harald Zwart and composer Frank Tveor Nordensten.

 He has also been active in organisations such as Ny Musikk Østfold, the regional branch of an organisation promoting contemporary music, Norwegian Society of Composers and TONO.

-Mostad is a devout Lutheran and has done volunteer work in Christian organisations such as being a Sunday school teacher, visiting prisoners, helping find funding and equipment for a hospital in Nigeria and delivering humanitarian aid to a village in Russia shortly after the fall of the Soviet bloc.